 Do Pre-Qualified Offers Hurt My Credit?

-No, pre-qualified offers do not hurt your credit at all.
+No, pre-approved credit card offers do not hurt your credit at all.

 Pre-qualified offers come about as a result of soft inquiries on your credit reports, which have no effect, negative or positive, on your credit score.